quchen/factorio/space-age/achievements-brainstorming.mmap.md

   Nauvis
 - **I’ll do what I want:** Set up nuclear power on a planet that has neither water nor Uranium naturally
-- Have a single building affected by 12 beacons
+- **Fully vested:** Have a single building affected by 12 beacons
-- Have 2ⁿ different electricity networks on one planet
+- **Patchwork power:** Have 2ⁿ different electricity networks on one planet
 - **The floor is lava:** Build an elevated rail track longer than 1000 tiles
 - Space platforms
     - **Bigger on the surface:** Build one with 2ⁿ tiles